Claims testing: how to validate brand messages before launch

 2. Your claims shape your brand identity

-Claims are essentially brand assets like logos, colors, or taglines.
+Product claims are essentially brand assets like logos, colors, or taglines.
 A strong claim acts as a recognizable, repeatable shorthand for what a brand stands for.
 It builds mental availability, fosters trust, and differentiates your brand from competitors.

 Consider how Volvo’s “the safest car you can drive” has made safety inseparable from its brand.